-We will hold two ceremonies for associate, bachelor's, and master's graduates:
+We will hold three ceremonies for associate, bachelor's, and master's graduates:

 The ceremonies for associate, bachelor's, and master's graduates will be held at the Xfinity Center on the campus of University of Maryland, College Park.
 The Xfinity Center is located at 8500 Paint Branch Drive, College Park, MD 20742, on the campus of University of Maryland, College Park.
 View a Google map and get directions.

-You may choose your preferred ceremony, space permitting.
+If you are a candidate for the associate, bachelor's, or master's degree, you may choose your preferred weekend ceremony, space permitting.
 (We cap attendance at each ceremony to comply with the fire code.)
-We can accommodate 1,000 graduates at each Saturday ceremony.
+We are planning for 1,200 graduates at each weekend ceremony.

-The RSVP system will open in late October 2019.
-Eligible students will receive an e-mail containing the RSVP link.
+The RSVP system will open at the end of February 2020 for the three weekend ceremonies and in early March for the doctoral ceremony.
+Eligible students will receive an email containing the RSVP link.
 Please RSVP promptly to lock in your preferred ceremony, as reservations are made on a first-come, first-served basis.

-Please confirm your preferred e-mail address via MyUMGC.
+Please confirm your preferred email address by February 15 via MyUMGC.

 At UMGC, graduation and commencement are different.